-N. CIVIL RIGHTS
+M. CIVIL RIGHTS

 Per 7 CFR §§ 247.5(a)(5) and 247.37, all program operations must be conducted in compliance with Federal and State civil rights requirements.

 Participants are advised of their rights by the following CSFP outreach and programmatic material that must contain the following:

-- Program Availability-information regarding program rights, responsibilities and steps necessary for participation targeted toward program applicants and participants and to potentially eligible persons - Complaint Information-an advisory at the service delivery point explaining the rights of applicants and participants, how to file a program complaint of discrimination and the complaint procedures - Nondiscrimination Statement-placed on all program informational materials and sources, including web sites, used to inform the public (Note: when posting the approved nondiscrimination statement to a web site, it is not required that the local agency includes the statement on every page of the site.
-At the minimum, the statement, or a link to it, must be included on the home page of the program information.)
+- Program Availability- information regarding program rights, responsibilities and steps necessary for participation targeted toward program applicants and participants and to potentially eligible persons - Complaint Information- an advisor at the service delivery point explaining the rights of applicants and participants, how to file a program complaint of discrimination and the complaint procedures - Nondiscrimination Statement placed on all program informational materials and sources, including web sites, used to inform the public. - In accordance with 7 CFR Part 16.4(c)(1), all organizations that receive USDA Foods or administrative funds for CSFP must provide a written notice of beneficiary protections before or during the first distribution of CSFP.

-All local agency offices open to the public must prominently display the AD-475A "And Justice for All" poster where it may be read by participants.
+All distribution sites open to the public must prominently display the AD-475A "And Justice for All" poster where it may be read by participants.
 DS must display as many posters as needed to provide full coverage to all participant-accessible areas.